b7-afonso/js-learn-projects-project-1/README.md

-# Beginning my JS journey, learning by doing these small projects
-JS Learn - Project #1 Background color toggle

-Simple background color change on click.
+# Project_Change_Color_Background
+Simple JavaScript Project that changes background each time a button is pressed.